fl-yu/CUT-RUNTools-2.0/README.md

 *Bulk data analysis*

+- spike-in alignment and data normalizaion
-- new settings for CUT&Tag data analysis
+- new options for CUT&RUN or CUT&Tag data analysis
-- spike-in alignment
-- different normalization method
 - support for analysis involving larger fragments (>120bp)
 - new functions of peak calling and annotation
+- compatiable with more computational platforms

 ## Single-cell data analysis